Ms. Pac-Man: Non-arcade versions

-Legacy
+Retrospective recognition

-In 1996 Electronic Gaming Monthly reported that the Genesis version of Ms. Pac-Man, which was released in 1991, was still among the top 20 best-selling Genesis games.
-The same year, Next Generation ranked the arcade version as number 12 on their "Top 100 Games of All Time", saying that it has aged far better than the original Pac-Man due to its smarter monster AI, varied mazes, moving fruits, and intermissions.
-They added, "It has the broadest appeal of any game Next Generation has seen, with the possible exception of Tetris.
+In 1996, Electronic Gaming Monthly reported that the Genesis version of Ms. Pac-Man, which was released in 1991, was still among the top 20 best-selling Genesis games.
+The same year, Next Generation ranked the arcade version as number 12 on their "Top 100 Games of All Time", saying that it has aged far better than the original Pac-Man due to its smarter monster AI, varied mazes, moving fruits and intermissions.
+They added: "It has the broadest appeal of any game Next Generation has seen, with the possible exception of Tetris.
 Women love it.
 Men Love it.
 Children love it."
-In 1997 Electronic Gaming Monthly listed the Genesis and Super NES versions as number 89 on their "100 Best Games of All Time", stating that the "Two-player simultaneous play and new mazes completely revive this classic."
-In 1999, Next Generation listed Ms. Pac-Man as number 41 on their "Top 50 Games of All Time", commenting that, "It sounds easier than it is, and it makes the game one we consistently go back to, week after week."
+In 1997, Electronic Gaming Monthly listed the Genesis and Super NES versions as number 89 on their "100 Best Games of All Time", stating that the "Two-player simultaneous play and new mazes completely revive this classic."
+In 1999, Next Generation listed Ms. Pac-Man as number 41 on their "Top 50 Games of All Time", commenting: "It sounds easier than it is, and it makes the game one we consistently go back to, week after week."

-In 2009, Game Informer put Ms. Pac-Man 10th on their list of "The Top 200 Games of All Time", saying that it "trumped [the original Pac-Man] in nearly every way".
+In 2009, Game Informer put Ms. Pac-Man tenth on their list of "The Top 200 Games of All Time", saying that it "trumped [the original Pac-Man] in nearly every way".
 This is down one rank from Game Informer's previous best games of all-time list.
 Entertainment Weekly called Ms. Pac-Man one of the top ten games for the Atari 2600 in 2013.
-In 2016, Ms. Pac-Man placed 5th on Time's "The 50 Best Video Games of All Time" list.
+In 2016, Ms. Pac-Man placed fifth on Time's "The 50 Best Video Games of All Time" list.
 In 2022, The Strong National Museum of Play inducted Ms. Pac-Man to its World Video Game Hall of Fame.